0xStacker/NFT-Swap/README.md

 - [ ] ⛓⛏ Deploy on multiple evm chain

-- [ ] 🔗 Enable cross-chain NFT swaps

-- [ ] Cross-chain NFT(s) to FT swaps
+- [ ] 🔗 Cross-chain swaps

 - [ ] 🔍👾 Audits

 - [ ] 🏗 Production Deployment

 ## 👥Who Is This For
-Sworp is designed to empower various participants in the NFT and web3 ecosystem by providing a safer, decentralized way to trade valuable digital assets:
+**Sworp** is designed to empower various participants in the NFT and web3 ecosystem by providing a safer, decentralized way to trade valuable digital assets peer-to-peer style:

 ### 🎨 NFT Collectors & Traders
 Traditional over-the-counter trades on social media are risky and prone to scams.
 Sworp offers a secure way to directly swap NFTs with other collectors; no need to "go first" or rely on sketchy middlemen.